RiccardoVib/Noise2Fret/README.md

 # Noise2Fret

-This code repository is for the article _Playability-Aware Audio-To-Tablature Transcription Via Diffusion Models_
+This code repository is for the article _Playability-Aware Audio-To-Tablature Guitar Transcription Via Diffusion Models_

 This repository contains all the necessary utilities to use our architecture.
 Find the code located inside the "./src" folder, and the weights of pre-trained models inside the "./weights" folder